Davey Grant: Ultimate Fighting Championship

 Grant faced Jonathan Martinez on 13 March 2021 at UFC Fight Night 187.
 He won the fight via knockout in round two.
 This win earned him the Performance of the Night award.

 A rematch with Marlon Vera took place on 19 June 2021 at UFC on ESPN 25.
 He lost the bout via unanimous decision.
 The bout earned both fighters the Fight of the Night award.

 Grant faced Adrian Yañez on 20 November 2021 at UFC Fight Night 198.
 He lost the bout via split decision.
 12 out of 12 media scores gave it to Yañez.
 The bout earned both fighters the Fight of the Night award.

 Grant faced Louis Smolka on 14 May 2022 at UFC on ESPN 36.
 After knocking Smolka down multiple times via punches and leg kicks, Grant won the bout via KO in round three.

 Grant faced Raphael Assunção, replacing Kyler Phillips, on 11 March 2023 at UFC Fight Night 221.
 He won the fight via a reverse triangle choke technical submission in the third round.
 This win earned him the Performance of the Night award.

 Grant faced Daniel Marcos on 22 July 2023 at UFC on ESPN+ 82.
 He lost the fight in a controversial, split decision as many thought Grant had won the fight.
 12 of 14 media outlets scored the contest for Grant.

 Grant was scheduled to face Cody Gibson on 23 March 2024 at UFC on ESPN 53.
 However, Grant withdrew due to injury and was replaced by Miles Johns.

 Grant faced Ramon Taveras on 14 December 2024 at UFC on ESPN 63.
 He won the fight by unanimous decision.

 Grant was scheduled to face Daniel Santos on 5 April 2025 at UFC on ESPN 65.
 However, Santos failed to make an appearance at the weigh-ins and the bout was cancelled due to medical issues on Santos' part.

 Grant faced Da'Mon Blackshear on 9 July 2025, at UFC on ABC 9.
 He won the fight by unanimous decision.

 Grant faced Charles Jourdain on 18 October 2025, at UFC Fight Night 262.
 He lost the fight via a guillotine choke in round one.

+Grant faced promotional newcomer Adrián Luna Martinetti on 25 April 2026 at UFC Fight Night 274.
+He won the fight via unanimous decision.
+The bout earned both fighters the Fight of the Night award.

+Grant is scheduled to face Elijah Smith on 7 November 2026 at UFC Fight Night 293.

 Personal life

 Grant and his wife Sherrie have two sons and a daughter.
+He and his family previously lived in England but they now reside in Las Vegas, Nevada, he also runs a MMA gym in Bishop Auckland.